ise-pesce/ise-pesce.github.io/README.md

 # ise-pesce.github.io
-Website of Information Science and Engineering, PESCE
+A Jekyll Website of the department of Information Science and Engineering, PESCE.